aspose-words-cloud/aspose-words-cloud-docs/words/plugins/drupal/_index.md

 Please follow these steps to get started:

 - Make sure you are logged-in to a Drupal site as Admin level account.
-- Make sure you have set up Aspose App Key & Id on the module configuration page.
+- Make sure you have set up Aspose Client Id & Secret on the module configuration page.
 For further details on how to get app keys, [click here](http://www.aspose.com/docs/display/rest/Creating+a+New+App+and+Getting+App+Key).
 - Navigate to the Content Page.
 - Select  the articles or pages you want to export and then select **Aspose Export to DOC** from **Update Options**.
 - Click **Update**.